roadrunner-server/roadrunner-docs/intro/config.md

 # static file serving. remove this section to disable static file serving.
 static:
-  # root directory for static file (http would not serve .php and .htaccess files).
+  # root directory for static file (HTTP would not serve .php and .htaccess files).
   dir:   "public"

   # list of extensions for forbid for serving.